Art Terms and Definitions — T

 Woodcut

 A relief printing technique in printmaking that dates back to 8th-century China.
 It involves printing an image from the surface of a block of wood.
-The image is carved into the wood using tools such as chisels, gouges, and knives.
-Raised areas of the image are inked and printed, while cut away or recessed areas do not receive ink and appear blank on the printed paper.
+An image is etched into the wood using tools like chisels, gouges, and knives.
+The raised areas of the image are then inked and printed; while cut away or recessed areas do not receive ink and appear blank on the printed paper.

 Word Art